GeoGenetics-edu/case-study-data-processing-documentation-team01/README.md

 We used a minimum of 100 reads per taxon, this is a good amount of reads to be able to identify if it is true damage or not

-We used a average length of 35 base pairs because anything lower than this may be to short to identify properly (see above for day 1)
+We used a min length of 30 base pairs because anything lower than this may be to short to identify properly (see above for day 1)